yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 To confirm communication between the active and standby, you can do the following:

-- Click **Make Active** on the standby.
+- Click **Make Active** on the standby (but don't promote it).
 You should see a list of available backups that you can restore from.
-(Don't promote the standby.)
 - Verify that Prometheus on the standby is able to see similar metrics to the active.
 Navigate to `http://<STANDBY_IP>:9090/targets`; the federate target should have a status of UP, and the endpoint should match the active instance IP address.

     ![Verify Prometheus](/images/yp/high-availability/ha-prometheus.png)

-- Verify that the standby has all the database releases that are in use by universes also listed as Active on the **Releases** page (navigate to **Profile > Releases**).
+- Navigate to **Profile > Releases** and verify that the standby has all the database releases that are in use by universes, and that the releases are listed as Active.
 To discover all the database releases that are in use by universes, you can view the **Dashboard** page.

     If releases are missing, follow the instructions in [How to configure YugabyteDB Anywhere to provide Older, Hotfix, or Debug Builds](https://support.yugabyte.com/hc/en-us/articles/360054421952-How-to-configure-YugabyteDB-Anywhere-to-provide-Older-Hotfix-or-Debug-Builds).